 - Negative Contactor Measurement is > 90% Negative Half Pack voltage AND - Negative Contactor Measurement is < 110% Negative Half Pack voltage AND - Negative Contactor Measurement is > 30 volts.

-P0AA5 - Negative contactor is commanded closed AND there is power to the contactor AND the contactor state is determined open.
+P0AA5 - There is power to the contactor and the contactor state is determined open for 2.4 seconds.

 Open is defined as NOT closed (i.e. mutually exclusive).
 Closed is defined above: